 - In order to maintain your scholarship you must adhere to future award deadlines and meet satisfactory academic progress standards.

-- Any loans you see in your package will be activated in mid-May when your award is finalized with all updated information.
-At that time you will be asked to accept your loans.
+- It is too early to accept federal loans.
+Any loans you see in your package will be activated in mid-May.
+At that time you will be able to accept any portion of the loans you wish to borrow.
+Parent PLUS Loans are contingent on credit approval.

 - We encourage you to become knowledgeable about responsibilities associated with any federal loans you pursue.
 This includes interest rates, repayment expectations and information about other options that may assist you in financing your education, such as payment plans.